yhw-yhw/D2HC-RMVSNet/README.md

 <img src="doc/blendMVS_results.png" width="800">

-The corresponding point cloud is also provided: [BlendedMVS result](https://drive.google.com/file/d/1vXCNPjcnIzRQIFQU7X-DPANckOqFFPEM/view?usp=sharing).
+The corresponding point cloud is provided: [BlendedMVS result](https://drive.google.com/file/d/1vXCNPjcnIzRQIFQU7X-DPANckOqFFPEM/view?usp=sharing).

+The [rest reconstructed point clouds](https://drive.google.com/file/d/1FQs7wgaHnnxj25FMqfaIlZltiauP-f3G/view?usp=sharing) of the validation dataset of BlendedMVS are also provided.

 # Citation
 If you find this project useful for your research, please cite: